AlienX77-cmd/Machine-Learning-Practice-Project/README.md

 # Machine-Learning-Practice-Project
-For Storing Machine Learning Projects (including the datasets) that I have learnt
+For Practicing Machine Learning Projects (including the datasets) that I have learnt

 - Movies Recommendation System (using movies.csv datasets and Cosine similarity)
 - Big Mart Sales Prediction (using big_mart_data.csv datasets and XGBRegressor)